Shapes of gravity: Tensor non-Gaussianity and massive spin-2 fields: Cubic wavefunction coefficients

 \item The shape proportional to $a_{4}$ is:

 \item The shape proportional to $a_{5}$ is:

 \end{itemize} All other non-trivial correlators can be obtained from permutations of these.

 Note that each of these coefficients scales as $\sim \tau_\star^{-2}$.
-This is not the scaling that one would naively expect from the fact that the partially-massless mode functions decay as $\sim \ts$ on superhorizon scales.
-Instead we would expect the partially-massless three-point correlator to scale as $\langle \sigma^{3}\rangle \sim \ts^{3}$.
+This is not the scaling that one would naively expect from the fact that the partially massless mode functions decay as $\sim \ts$ on superhorizon scales.
+Instead we would expect the partially massless three-point correlator to scale as $\langle \sigma^{3}\rangle \sim \ts^{3}$.
 We can translate this into a scaling for the wavefunctional coefficient using

 and we can see from~\eqref{PartiallyMasslessSpin2TwoPointd3} that $\re\langle \Sigma^{2}\rangle \propto \ts^{-2}$.
-Therefore, the natural expectation is that $\re\langle \Sigma^{3}\rangle\propto \ts^{-3}$, while the explicit answer scales as $\re\langle \Sigma^{3}\rangle\propto \ts^{-2}$, resulting in a faster-than-expected decay of correlation functions.\footnote{The imaginary part of $\langle \Sigma^{3}\rangle$ does however contain $\mathcal{O}(\ts^{-3})$ terms that are the components that would be of interest in the analogous AdS/CFT computation.} This also indicates that we should not expect self-interactions of partially-massless fields to imprint themselves on the cosmologically interesting part of the graviton bispectrum, as will be seen in Sec.~\ref{sec:BispectrumFromS3}.
+Therefore, the natural expectation is that $\re\langle \Sigma^{3}\rangle\propto \ts^{-3}$, while the explicit answer scales as $\re\langle \Sigma^{3}\rangle\propto \ts^{-2}$, resulting in a faster-than-expected decay of correlation functions.\footnote{The imaginary part of $\langle \Sigma^{3}\rangle$ does however contain $\mathcal{O}(\ts^{-3})$ terms that are the components that would be of interest in the analogous AdS/CFT computation.} This also indicates that we should not expect self-interactions of partially massless fields to imprint themselves on the cosmologically interesting part of the graviton bispectrum, as will be seen in Sec.~\ref{sec:BispectrumFromS3}.